spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-split-products-by-stores.md

 - US product manager

 ### 2. Add AclGroups
 As an example of `AclRole`, you should create `AclGroup`s as well.
-To do so:
+To do this, tale the following steps:

 1. Prepare the `acl_group.csv` import file: